VegaDeftwing/OpGuidesHugoSrc/content/Interviews/usawi.md

 Worst first, I'm thinking, and it's probably something from that one god-awful witchcraft Discord I was a member (and eventually moderator) of for about a couple years.
 The things the server owner said that impacted me most weren't so much advice as they were "call-outs," but they did scare/shame me out of some of my favorite magical practices for a time.
 The actual worst straight-up advice they told me, though, which I clocked as being shit advice at the time, was "If you're going to take psilocybin, which you should, *definitely* do it before your brain has finished maturing."

 Best might have to go to something my Taekwondo teacher was told by a Navy Seal friend of his and then passed on to the class during warmups (he was very fond of saying "our warmup is their workout," to give you a sense of the vibe in the room at the time), which was "Embrace the suck."
-Not "put up with," crucially, which would make it probably the worst advice I've received.
+Not "put up with," crucially, which would make it probably some of the worst advice I’ve received.
 But "embrace": Find the good in it, *make* good if there isn't any, have *fun* with it.
 If "doing things you enjoy is an important part of being good to yourself" is the thesis and "sometimes you won't enjoy things you have to do" is the antithesis, then this is a synthesis I've gotten a lot of mileage out of.
 Yes, shit sucks sometimes, but if I can get into my body about it, make a game of it, encourage and commiserate with myself through it, think about the stories I'll tell once it's done, just sense it and see if there's anything savorable there—even when the sucky thing is that I need to stop persisting and tap out—then it gets so much easier to stay *with* myself while it happens.
 And that always makes it suck less.

 {{< iquestion >}}